 Disclaimer: This process takes less than 60 minutes for one tooth.

 Does the dental bonding procedure hurt?

 Dental bonding is one of those cosmetic dentistry treatments that are almost painless.
-There is no sharp equipment involved except for a needle which might be used for an anesthetic shot.
+There is no sharp equipment involved except for a needle that might be used for an anesthetic shot.
 So, it doesn’t really hurt.

 Tooth bonding pros and cons:

 - It is an easy and affordable treatment.

 - It takes one dental visit and a few hours to complete the process.

 - Very little or no enamel is removed.

 - Better suited for front incisors.